dlebansais/ConsistencyAnalyzer/Documentation/NamingRules/NamingSchemes.md

 + Two_Words

 Since the analyzer doesn't perform semantic analysis of names, it can sometimes fail to detect non-compliance.
 For example, in the list above, `twowords` is compatible with `twoWords` and will just be interpreted as a single word.
 However, `twoWords` and `two_Words` are not compatible.

+## Interfaces

+In addition to usual name schemes, interface are treated as a special case where the `I` prefix is recognized.
+Interface names with and without this prefix are not compliant with each other.